rhjensen79/robert-jensen.dk/content/posts/2024-add-vlan-to-tanzu/index.md

 ---
 title: "Adding extra vlan/portgroup to a Tanzu TKGS enviroment"
 date: 2024-04-22T12:00:00+01:00
-tags : [K8S, Tanzu, VLAN, Network, vSphere]
+tags : [K8S, Tanzu, VLAN, Network, vSphere, VMware,  Broadkom, Kubernetes, Loadbalancer, AVI, Port Groups, Virtuel Infrastructure]
 draft: false
 toc: true
 thumbnail: "images/jordan-harrison-40XgDxBfYXM-unsplash.jpg"
 #image: "images/kelly-sikkema-v9FQR4tbIq8-unsplash.jpg"
-description: "How to add an extra vlan or port group to a Tanzu TKG enviroment"
+description: "Are you struggling to add more than one network to your vSphere with Tanzu environment using the AVI Loadbalancer?
+This quick guide shows you how to overcome this limitation and use multiple networks on your workload namespaces.
+Learn how to configure your supervisor cluster, add new port groups, and define network ranges for each network.
+Perfect for IT professionals looking to optimize and secure their virtual infrastructure."
 ---
 ## The problem